Privacy and Publication Policy

 type of card, credit card number, expiry date and the CVV number.

 When you make a donation online, you are accessing a secure server.
-Your credit card information will therefore be sent to the CRS offices safely by encrypted email.
+Your credit card information will therefore be sent to the Cancer Research Society offices safely by encrypted email.

 In Memoriam and In Tribute Contributions:

 For this type of gift, a personalized acknowledgement card is sent to a person designated by you.
-Consequently, the CRS asks that you provide the name, address, city, province or state, country and postal or zip code of the person to whom the card is to be addressed.
+Consequently, the Cancer Research Society asks that you provide the name, address, city, province or state, country and postal or zip code of the person to whom the card is to be addressed.

 People who request that their name or the amount of their donation not be made public will remain anonymous.
 To make this request, simply contact us by email at email@example.com or by telephone at 514 861‑9227 or toll‑free at 1 888 766‑2262.